ashishlagwankar/datasciencecoursera/README.md

 How to
 ------

-* clone this repository
-* download compressed raw data
-* unzip raw data and copy the directory 'UCI HAR Dataset' to the cloned repository root directory
+* Go to the parent directory of  'UCI HAR Dataset'
-* open a R console and set the working directory to the repository root
 * run run_analysis.R script

-In the repository root directory you find the file 'sensordata_avg_by_subject.txt'
+The result file will be merged_data_avg_by_subject.txt